 I get nervous in front of a group and talk too quickly or quietly.

 Talking too quickly or quietly can be a problem in front of a group.
 If you breathe deeply you will minimize your anxiety and better prepare yourself to speak loudly and clearly.
 Try practicing in a large room and projecting your voice to the very back.
 Remember to add pauses or moments of silence in your speech, which can be effective tools to emphasize a point.

-Use the Presentation Template - posted in BlackBoard - to organize your presentation.
+Use the Presentation Template - posted in Brightspace - to organize your presentation.
 The template includes the type of information that you should include with each section.

 One double-spaced page takes about two minutes to read aloud (but you should not read word-for-word from your paper!).

 A ten minute speech would equal about 5 pages of typed text.